Alternate Funding Options

 A partnership with First Financial Bank offering low interest loans up to $10,000 to businesses within the City of Hamilton only.
 These loans are 2% above the prime interest rate and can be paid back over a 4 year period.
 Loans are based on personal credit score.
 This is a good option for a start up business, but must have a business plan.
 Business revenues are $500,000 or less and have 10 or less employees.

-The Hamilton Economic Development Corporation Revolving Loan Fund Program (the “Program”) represents a joint effort by the Hamilton Economic Development Corporation (“HEDC”) and the City of Hamilton (“City”) to facilitate and stimulate economic development and growth within the City by providing 0% interest loans not to exceed $25,000 to small businesses located within the City.
+The Hamilton Economic Development Corporation Revolving Loan Fund Program represents a joint effort by the Hamilton Economic Development Corporation (“HEDC”) and the City of Hamilton, to facilitate and stimulate economic development and growth within the City by providing 0% interest loans to small businesses located within the City.

-This Manual contains information about the rules and procedures of the Program, as well as information about borrower eligibility, the loan application and approval process, and the terms and conditions applicable to loans issued in connection with the Program.
-For additional information, please call the HEDC at (513) 844-1500 or (513) 454-5066.
+For complete information about the rules and procedures of the Program, as well as, information about borrower eligibility, the loan application and approval process, and the terms and conditions applicable to loans issued in connection with the Program, please call the HEDC at (513) 844-1500/(513) 454-5066.

 The CORE Fund provides financial resources for qualified residential and commercial real estate projects within Hamilton’s urban core.
 By leveraging a multitude of financial tools into one powerful partnership, the CORE Fund is able to maximize results of strategic projects that will revitalize the city.
 Established as a not-for-profit 501(c)(3), the CORE works with the City of Hamilton, the State of Ohio, and members of Hamilton’s corporate community to establish a model of excellence for Hamilton’s urban redevelopment.